FranciscoBarreira/python-project/README.md

 a random 5 letter word.
 The user will type in a guess, hints will be visually displayed depending on the guess, and the player will try to get closer and closer to the game word.

-The link to the deployed website can be found [here.](https://franciscobarreira.github.io/javascript-project/)
+The link to the deployed app can be found [here.](https://wordle-in-python.herokuapp.com//)

 The link to the Github repository can be found [here.](https://github.com/FranciscoBarreira/python-project/)